uinix-js/uinix-theme/readme.md

 - Build-free: APIs are usable without the need for a build system (e.g. directly usable in browsers as plain JS).
 - Update-free: APIs are intended to be stable, imparting confidence for both maintainers and consumers of the project.

+## Types

+uinix-theme ships with [Typescript] declarations, compiled and emitted when installed.
+The source code is pure Javascript.

 ### Version

 uinix-theme adheres to [semver] starting at 1.0.0.

+**Note:** uinix-theme is a *JS-first* project.
+[Typescript] types are provided as a supplementary convenience for the TS community.
+Changes in typings will always be treated as [semver] fixes.

 ### Contribute